-Immediate Impacts on Health Benefits During a Crisis
+Immediate Impacts on Health Benefits in a Crisis

 When a pandemic or natural disaster strikes, the healthcare benefits landscape shifts in several predictable ways:

-- Skyrocketing Demand for Acute and Telehealth Services: Employees need immediate access to testing, treatment, and mental health support.
-Telehealth utilization can increase by 50-100x, as in-person visits become risky or impossible.
+- Surge in Acute and Telehealth Services: Employees need immediate access to testing, treatment, and mental health support.
+Telehealth usage jumps 50 to 100 times—because in-person visits become risky or impossible.

-- Delayed or Disrupted Preventive Care: Routine screenings, annual physicals, and wellness visits often plummet.
-This creates a "care gap" that can lead to undiagnosed conditions and higher future claims.
+- Preventive Care Takes a Hit: Routine screenings, annual physicals, and wellness visits plummet.
+This creates a "care gap" that leads to undiagnosed conditions and higher future claims.

-- Claims Volatility and Cost Spikes: For self-funded employers, unanticipated pandemic-related hospitalizations or disaster injuries can severely strain reserves.
-BUCA (Broker/Underwriter/Carrier/Administrator) plans may see premium increases of 10-20% or more in the following renewal cycle.
+- Claims Volatility and Cost Spikes: For self-funded employers, unanticipated pandemic hospitalizations or disaster injuries strain reserves.
+BUCA plans often see premium increases of 10–20% or more the following renewal cycle.

-- Employee Financial Stress: Out-of-pocket costs (deductibles, copays, coinsurance) can spike, draining FSAs and HSAs.
-Employees may delay care due to cost, worsening health outcomes.
+- Employee Financial Stress: Out-of-pocket costs (deductibles, copays, coinsurance) spike, draining FSAs and HSAs.
+Employees delay care due to cost, worsening health outcomes.

-- Regulatory and Compliance Shifts: Governments often issue emergency waivers-like requiring COVID-19 testing at no cost, extending COBRA election periods, or allowing mid-year benefit changes.
-Employers must track these quickly to avoid non-compliance under ERISA, HIPAA, and ACA mandates.
+- Regulatory and Compliance Shifts: Governments issue emergency waivers—like requiring free COVID-19 testing, extending COBRA election periods, or allowing mid-year benefit changes.
+Employers must track these quickly to avoid non-compliance under ERISA, HIPAA, and ACA.

 The typical employer health plan is built for predictable utilization, not crisis.
 During a pandemic or natural disaster, three systemic flaws become glaring: